devcarolinealmeida/react-styled-components/README.md

 ### A project to study react-styled-components on React [(based on an Alura course)](https://cursos.alura.com.br/course/react-styled-components)

 > Styled-components lets you write actual CSS in your JavaScript.
-This means you can use all the features of CSS, including media queries, all pseudo-selectors, etc.

 ## What I've learned:
 1. Instead of using classes and a css file to define the styles, you create a regular React component, which has your styles attached to it.